 It’s a sign:

-“It wasn’t a decision we made lightly,” said Dean Baquet, the paper’s managing editor for news operations.
+The New York Times will close its environment desk in the next few weeks and assign its seven reporters and two editors to other departments.
+The positions of environment editor and deputy environment editor are being eliminated …“It wasn’t a decision we made lightly,” said Dean Baquet, the paper’s managing editor for news operations.
 “To both me and Jill [Abramson, executive editor], coverage of the environment is what separates the New York Times from other papers.
 We devote a lot of resources to it, now more than ever.
 We have not lost any desire for environmental coverage.
 This is purely a structural matter.”

 “Absolutely,” responds James Delingpole.
 “It’s what newspapers always do when they’re committed to a particular field: close down the entire department responsible for covering it.”
-Further from the Times
+Further from the Times:

 Baquet said editors are also considering whether religion reporting could benefit from this type of change.